RebinW/Microsoft-SC-300/03-authentication-and-access/02-authentication-methods.md

 **Typical use case:** Used as an MFA method for users who prefer one-tiime passcodes over other methods

+### Email OTP authentication method
+Email One-Time Passcode is an authentication method that sends a one-time verification code to the user's email address.
+The user enter the code during sign-in to verify the identity.

+Unlike most other methods, Email OPT is primarily used by ENTRA B2B guest users.
+It allows external users to access shared resources without requiring a Microsoft account.
+It can also be used in certain account recovery scenarios.

+**Typical use case:** Used by B2B guest users to authenticate to resources shared through Microsoft Entra ID.

+### Certificate Based Authentication (CBA)
+Certificate based authentication uses digital certificates instead of passwords to verify the user's identity.
+Each certificate contains a public and private key pair, allowing users to authenticate using public ket cryptography.

+CBA is used in environments with high security requirements, such as goverment, healthcare, or organizations that already have a Public Key Infrastructure (PKI)

+CBA uses digital certificates issued by a trusted Certificate Authority (CA).
+The certificate can be stored on a smart card, USB token, or directly on a managed device.
+During authentication, the associated private key is used to prove the user's identity without exposing the key itself.
+This authentication method is very similar to how passkeys work:
+- Passkeys: Does this device possess the correct private key
+- Certificate: Does this device possess the correct private key, and was that key certified by a trusted Certificate Authority

+**Typical use case:** Used in organizations that require certificate-based sign-in through smart cards or other PKI solutions.

 ## Implementation
 #### Step 22: User Registration